the time in milliseconds after which a trailing (pending) call to the function gets resolved if no other calls are made during that time interval.

 Optional

-rejection_value: REJif a rejection value is provided, then old unresolved pending promises will be rejected with the given value, when a new call to the throttled function is made within the trailing_time_ms waiting period
+rejection_value: REJif a rejection value is provided, then old unresolved pending promises will be rejected with the given value, when a new call to the throttled function is made within the trailing_time_ms waiting period. if no rejection value is provided, then the promise will linger around unsettled forever. do note that having a rejection value means that you will have to catch any rejections if you wait for the promise, otherwise it will bubble to the top level as an unhandled error.

 a function (that takes arguments intended for fn